 Bakasheva and Mr. Edil Baisalov, who replaced Ms. Bakasheva) to brief them about the SI Programme, and discuss plans and the work of the NSC.
 In addition, the UN RC and RUNOs provided support to Mr. Edil Baisalov to lead an event devoted to the launch of the 16 Days of Activism Against Gender Violence Campaign with participation of key ministers and women from the remote Batken province.
-This was the first time the 16 Days of Activism Against Gender Violence Campaign was launched from a province as opposed to the capital city.
+This was the first time the 16 Days of Activism Against Gender Violence Campaign with participation in the capital Campaign was launched from a province as opposed to the capital city.